qiuxintao101/cobra/docs/detail.rst

 .. _timeMemoryRequirements:

-Executing *diffTF* - Running times and memory requirements
+Executing *CoBRA* - Running times and memory requirements
 ===============================================================

-*diffTF* can be computationally demanding depending on the sample size and the number of peaks.
+*CoBRA* can be computationally demanding depending on the sample size and the number of peaks.
 In the following, we discuss various issues related to time and memory requirements and we provide some general guidelines that worked well for us.

-.. warning:: We generally advise to run *diffTF* in a cluster environment.
+.. warning:: We generally advise to run *CoBRA* in a cluster environment.
 For small analysis, a local analysis on your machine might work just fine (see the example analysis in the Git repository), but running time increases substantially due to limited amount of available cores.

 Analysis size
 ---------------